Never mind that neither of us really liked (or “got”) modern art, but Asian as we are, it was our cultural obligation not to waste the coupons we had.

 We watch other people coming into the room and see how long it takes them to notice.

 15 minutes later, we see him getting packed up.
 T says we should leave too, because the museum is closing.
 Noooooo, I thought!!!
 Just when modern art was getting fun!!!
 But, alas, I regress.
 Everyone is filing out of the room.
 As we walk towards the door, T says to the guy, “Thanks for great art!”.
 I nod enthusiastically and give him a big pat on the arm.
-(Perhaps this was unwanted bodily contact but I felt I wanted to congratulate him on this creative yet beautifully simplistic idea).
+(Perhaps this was unwanted bodily contact but I felt I wanted to congratulate him on this beautifully simplistic idea).
 We leave reluctantly.

 Outside the exhibit, T and I are sad.
 We were having so much fun!
 At a modern art museum, no less!
 An idea pops into my head and I say to T: “Hurry, hurry, get on my back!”
 T jumps on without hesitation.
 We run in, surprising the guy who’s now already packed up.
 I gallop in big circles, T on my back, laughing hysterically.